-Practically any online brokerage will let you buy stocks on major international exchanges – if yours doesn’t, you should switch.
+Practically any online brokerage will let you buy stocks on major international exchanges – if yours doesn’t, you should switch immediately.
 Stock exchanges such as Singapore’s and Hong Kong’s are mainstays of any brokerage worth their salt.

 Major exchanges outside of Asia even list firms from countries like China and Japan.
-For example, Baidu (BIDU) is listed on the NYSE while Toyota (TM) is on the NASDAQ.
-Exchanges in Germany, Canada, and several other nations do the same.
+For example, Baidu is listed on the NYSE while Toyota is on the NASDAQ.

 The United States has the highest concentration of stocks in Asia outside of the continent itself.
 As such, opening a U.S. brokerage account might be desirable for some.